ArshithaRajkumar/butterfly-pendulum-ml/README.md

-# The Butterfly Effect: Generative AI & Physics-Informed Failure Prediction
+# The Butterfly Pendulum ML: Generative AI & Physics-Informed Failure Prediction

 ## 🚀 Project Overview
 This repository explores three advanced AI paradigms—**Variational Autoencoders (VAEs)**, **Transformers**, and **Physics-Informed Neural Networks (PINNs)**—to solve a complex time-series problem: **Detecting and diagnosing a "Butterfly Effect" on a pendulum.**